tillgrallert/slides/dh/2023-paderborn/mind-the-gap.md

 - these distributions illustrate the gaps shown before
 - access to infrastructures of the digital is limited in the Arabic world
 - support for Arabic is limited in the digital
+- I should also show a map of migrations showing the massive exodus from the Arabic speaking regions of the world
+    + significant brain drain contributes to these absences

 :::